a-zverev/16s-amplicon-processing/CCA.md

 ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-Model is invalid :( Ok, let's see closely - it can de tuned
+Model is invalid :( Ok, let's see it closely - it can be tuned

 ```r